RomlinGroup/Flatpack/README.md

 ### Code signing

-The key is used exclusively for verifying the authenticity and integrity of a flatpack (FPK), ensuring it has not been tampered with and originates from a trusted source.
+The [RSA key](https://en.wikipedia.org/wiki/RSA_(cryptosystem) is used exclusively for verifying the authenticity and integrity of a flatpack (FPK), ensuring it has not been tampered with and originates from a trusted source.

-> **Security note:** This project utilizes 4096-bit [RSA keys](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) for code signing.
+> **Security note:** This project utilizes 4096-bit RSA keys for code signing.
 Breaking such encryption with current
 > classical computing resources is computationally prohibitive*.
 The analogy often used is that it would be akin to
 > cataloguing every star in the known universe - multiple times.